-This section provides a list of special characters that can be used when writing a help topic.
+This chapter provides a list of special characters that can be used when writing a help topic.
 The following special characters can be inserted into text by typing the associated entity name in the position where the special character is to appear.

-To use any of the entities whose description is marked with an (asterisk), you must use the helpchar.ent file (see see "Including Special Characters").
+To use any of the entities whose description is marked with an (asterisk), you must use the helpchar.ent file (see "Including Special Characters" on page 82).

-Typographical Symbols

 Symbol Entity Name Description

 © © Copyright symbol

 ® ® Registered symbol

 TM &tm Trademark symbol

-&endash En dash (short dash)
+- &endash En dash (short dash)

 &emdash Em dash (long dash)

 • • Bullet

-↓ &cr Carriage return
+ب ا &cr Carriage return

 &ellipsis Ellipsis (horizontal)

-•••• &pellipsis Ellipsis (end-of-sentence)
+&pellipsis Ellipsis (end-of-sentence)

-: &vellipsis Vertical ellipsis
+&vellipsis Vertical ellipsis

-, &squote Single quote

-" &dquote Double quote

-Ш &vlblank Vertical blank

-() ∅ Empty (no text)

-() &sigspace Significant space

-&sigdash Non line-breaking hyphen

-§ &S Section

-¶ &P Paragraph